On this page:

-During the dry months of the year the indoor air in a home can become too dry, which causes discomfort and irritates the eyes, nose, and throat.
+During the winter months of the year, the indoor air in a home can become too dry, which causes discomfort and irritates the eyes, nose, and throat.
 Dry air also diminishes the body’s ability to fight off cold, flu, and infection.
 You can tell your home humidity is too dry when sparks fly from your fingertips if you touch metal after walking across the carpet.

 According to Healthline, your HVAC could be the cause of these irritants.
 “Running the central heating unit (or other heaters) in your home during the winter months can dry out the air.
 During cold weather, it’s common for people to experience nosebleeds from lack of proper humidity in the house.”

-The solution might be to add a whole home humidifier to add a little moisture into the air.
+The solution might be to add a whole-home humidifier to add a little moisture into the air.
 These units can be installed directly into the ductwork in the home.
-Most homeowners spend $400 to $700 to have a humidifier installed, but DIY kits can usually be found for under a few hundred dollars.
+Most homeowners spend $400 to $1,200 to have a humidifier installed, but DIY kits can usually be found for under a few hundred dollars.

-One thing to be mindful if you’re considering adding a new humidifier is that a balance needs to be maintained between overly dry air and too much humidity.
-When a home’s humidity is too high, more than 50 percent, mold and mildew spores will start to grow.
+One thing to be mindful of if you’re considering adding a new humidifier is that a balance needs to be maintained between overly dry air and too much humidity.
+When a home’s humidity is too high, more than 50 percent, mold and mildew spores may start to grow.

-You can install a hygrometer in your family entertainment room or living room.
-It will measure the house humidity.
-A mechanical hygrometer costs $5 – $35, and an electric device cost $8 – $25.
+You can install a hygrometer in your family entertainment room or living room to measure the humidity level in the home.
+A mechanical hygrometer costs $5 to $35, and an electric device costs $8 to $25.
 A humidistat is another option.
-Some come as part of the unit and if not, they cost $60 – $100.
+Many whole-house humidifiers have one as part of the system, and if not, they cost $60 to $100 to add.

-There are a few main factors that impact the total cost of a whole home humidifier; the price of the hardware, labor, and project complexity.
-Read on to learn more.
+There are a few main factors that impact the total cost of a whole-home humidifier: the price of the hardware, labor, and project complexity.
+Keep in mind that the larger your home, the larger the unit you will need, and the higher its total costs will be.

 Types of Humidifiers

-The drum humidifier is usually the least expensive whole-house humidifier at $150 – $300.
-These can be either bypass or fan-powered but require a lot of maintenance.
-Residents should monitor the humidity level to ensure it does not go too high.
+The drum humidifier is usually the least expensive whole-house humidifier at $150 to $300.
+These can be either bypass, meaning that they work with your existing HVAC system, or fan-powered, but both require a lot of maintenance.
+Residents using these systems should monitor the humidity level to ensure it does not go too high.

 Steam humidifiers use electric probes that heat water and create steam depending on your home’s relative humidity.
-These are ordinarily independent of your HVAC system but sends steam through its ducts.
-These are the most effective home humidifiers and often the most expensive at $300 – $1,000.
+These are ordinarily independent of your HVAC system but send steam through its ducts.
+These are the most effective home humidifiers and often the most expensive at $400 to $1,800.

 The flow-through system works with an evaporative pad and creates humidity.
 Most eco-minded homeowners stay away from this type, as it wastes water.
-These typically cost $200 – $300.
+These typically cost $200 to $700.

 The bypass humidifier uses the heat of the furnace to create steam.
 These are the most effective and least expensive, though they do require more maintenance.
 These are also not as easy to regulate the amount of humidity dispersed into the air.